ujjwalkarn/Twitter-Sentiment-Analysis/readme.md

-This repository contains my solutions to the assignments of "Inroduction to Data Science" course on coursera.
-This repository also contains the code for the optional assignments that have been taken by me independently.
+This repository contains my solutions to the assignments of "Inroduction to Data Science" course on Coursera.
+This repository also contains the code for the optional assignments that have been undertaken by me independently.